2012–13 PAOK FC season

 The 2012–13 season was PAOK Football Club's 87th in existence and the club's 54th consecutive season in the top flight of Greek football.
 The team entered the Greek Football Cup in the Third Round and also competed in UEFA Europa League starting from the third qualifying round.

-On 31 May 2012, Giorgos Donis signed a two-year contract, becoming PAOK's manager after the sacking of László Bölöni in the end of 2011–12 season.
+On 31 May 2012, Georgios Donis signed a two-year contract, becoming PAOK's manager after the sacking of László Bölöni in the end of 2011–12 season.